The work of a professional editor includes:

 Subject to an additional fee is the following components:

-If you are a publisher interested in outsourcing your e-book production or an author who has already published your book but would like to convert it to an e-book, don't hesitate to contact us at 800-367-1844, extension 3.
+If you are a publisher interested in outsourcing your e-book production or an author who has already published your book but would like to convert it to an e-book, don't hesitate to contact us at 706-504-9192.

 If you have or are writing a children’s book, we follow a slightly different procedure to build and create your book.
 Click HERE to view our process.
 Please note: Children’s e-books are usually produced in color using a tablet in a “fixed format.”
 Illustrations can be a high cost in producing any illustration-heavy book.
 A standard 24-page children’s book should have a minimum additional budget of two to three thousand dollars over the base publishing cost to build, depending on your art requirements (Standard, Advanced, or Premium Quality).